holloway/docvert/README.md

 Requirements
 ------------

-Python 2.6 with lxml, pdf2svg and rsvg.

-(we'll support Python 3 when distributions of PyUNO support Python 3)
+    Python 2.6 or 2.7 (we'll support Python 3 when it supports PyUNO) python-uno

-Optional Libraries
+    python-lxml
+    pdf2svg
+    librsvg

+LibreOffice Daemon
 ------------------

 If you want to convert Microsoft Office files you'll need:

     LibreOffice or OpenOffice.org server (which can run 'headless')

-    PyUNO (python-uno)

-To set this up on DEBIAN/UBUNTU/MINT just run
+To set this up on DEBIAN/UBUNTU/MINT try running

     apt-get install docvert-libreoffice